Get it done faster...

 E-file your Forms W-2 and W-2c with the SSA.

-contributions for a health FSA in excess of $2,500.
+over from a previous year.
 For more information, see Health flexible spending arrangement (FSA).

 Additional Medicare Tax.

-and compensation that are subject to Medicare tax are subject to Additional Medicare Tax withholding if paid in excess of
+Tax.
+All wages and compensation that are subject to Medicare tax are subject to Additional Medicare Tax withholding if paid

 For more information on Additional Medicare Tax, go to IRS.gov and enter “Additional Medicare Tax